Bobby Deol: Early life and family

-He married Tanya Ahuja in 1996; the couple has two sons.
+He married Tanya Ahuja in 1996; the couple has two sons born in 2001 and 2004 respectively.

 Acting career

 Early success (1995–2002)

 Deol made his acting debut as an adult alongside Twinkle Khanna in Rajkumar Santoshi's 1995 romance film Barsaat, where he played a naive but intelligent young man who moves from a small village to the big city and gets caught up with corrupt police and criminal gangs amidst falling in love.
 The film was a superhit at the box office and garnered him the Filmfare Award for Best Male Debut.
 He replicated this success with his next starring role in Rajiv Rai's suspense thriller Gupt: The Hidden Truth (1997) alongside Manisha Koirala and Kajol, as a man accused of murdering his stepfather over an engagement proposal and wrongly imprisoned.
 Besides commercial profitability, Gupt was highly acclaimed for its storyline and soundtrack.
 His other release of 1997 was Aur Pyaar Ho Gaya alongside Aishwarya Rai, which flopped at the box office.

 Deol's first release of 1998, Vidhu Vinod Chopra's Kareeb, became his second consecutive flop.
 He teamed up with Abbas–Mustan for the first of many collaborations in the military thriller Soldier (1998), co-starring Raakhee and Preity Zinta, in which played the son of a man who was convicted of arms smuggling.
 Soldier received positive response from critics, eventually proving to be a superhit and his third major commercial success after Barsaat and Gupt.
 By this time, Deol's popularity rivaled that of the top actors, including the three Khans, his brother Sunny Deol, and Govinda.
 His sole release of 1999 was the unremarkable love triangle Dillagi, directed by his brother Sunny Deol.

 Deol began the next century starring with Rani Mukerji in the financially successful action dramas Badal and Bichhoo (both 2000).
 In Badal, set around the 1984 riots in engulfing parts of Punjab and Delhi, his character witnesses the massacre of his family and villagers by a corrupt inspector and grows up to be a dreaded terrorist.
 In Bichhoo, Deol's role as a young middle-class guy who falls in love with a wealthy woman was panned although the film hailed good box-office returns.
 He was later paired with Karisma Kapoor in Hum To Mohabbat Karega (2000) and Aashiq (2001), both flops.
 Deol next essayed a married guy entangled in a web of deceit and extra-marital affairs, in Abbas–Mustan's thriller Ajnabee (2001) alongside Kareena Kapoor, Akshay Kumar and Bipasha Basu.
 The film was an average grosser, but garnered praise for Kumar and Deol's performances.